nenjotsu/me/content/posts/why-i-love-typescript-in-svelte-and-the-beauty-of-sveltekit-compared-to-other-js-frameworks/index.md

 ---
 title: "Why I Love TypeScript in Svelte, and the Beauty of SvelteKit Compared to Other JS Frameworks"
-summary: "The combination of SvelteKit and TypeScript represents the best of both worlds — a modern framework designed for simplicity and speed, paired with a robust type system that ensures reliability and scalability."
+summary: "The combination of SvelteKit and TypeScript represents the best of both worlds that ensures reliability and scalability."
 categories: ["svelte", "front-end", "javascript", "typescript"]
 tags: ["svelte", "front-end", "javascript", "typescript"]
 #externalUrl: ""